 DAY 1 Horseback Riding & Chagras

-Departing to the south for about one hour from Quito we descend into the valley of Machachi, a green territory mainly covered by dairy farms until detour to access an Hacienda, which is a great way to get introduced into the spirit of the Andean Haciendas and their daily works.
-Visit the grounds and get suited for an approximately two hours horseback riding along old cobblestone roads and trails leading to a great view point of La Viudita which overlooks the entire valley.
-Along the way we can appreciate panoramic views of the Andes.
-Return to Hacienda house and freshen up to enjoy a typical lunch hosted by the Hacienda´s owner.
+Departing to the south for about one hour from Quito, we descend into the valley of Machachi, a green territory mainly covered by dairy farms until a detour to access a Hacienda, which is a great way to get introduced to the spirit of the Andean Haciendas and their daily works.
+Visit the grounds and get suited for an approximately two hours horseback ride along old cobblestone roads and trails leading to a great viewpoint of La Viudita which overlooks the entire valley.
+Along the way, we can appreciate panoramic views of the Andes.
+Return to the Hacienda house and freshen up to enjoy a typical lunch hosted by the Hacienda’s owner.

 DAY 2 Local Market in Latacunga & Avenue of the Volcanoes

 After a good breakfast we depart south again along the Pan-American highway to reach the City of Latacunga and make a short visit to a nearby Hacienda, a unique colonial property built on the remains of an Inca facility from there we continue to visit one of the rose plantations that one can find in the region.